RillingDev/chevron/README.md

 Chevron comes in two forms: normal and lite.

-- Normal has all features while also having the larger filesize.
+- Normal has all features.
-- Lite has the base features, but no decorator/middleware support
+- Lite has the base features excluding decorator/middleware support, but is even smaller than normal

 ## Syntax